camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 * The activity instances for *Archive Application*, *Assess Credit Worthiness*, and *Validate Postal Address* have been migrated

 What does the second point mean in particular?
 Since there is a migration instruction for these activity instances they are migrated.
 The entities that comprise this instance are updated to reference the new activity and process definition.
-Activity instances, task instances and variable instances are preserved other than that.
+Besides that, activity instances, task instances and variable instances are preserved.

 Before migration, there was a task instance in the tasklist of an accountant to perform the *Validate Address* activity.
 After migration, the same task instance still exists and can be completed